NoahCardoza/july-programming-class/w00/python/d00/LESSON.md

 ```
 ### For

-A special type of loop that passes each item of an iteranble to the block of code defined with in it.
+A special type of loop that passes each item of an iterable to the block of code defined with in it.

 ```py
 for value in iterable: